geomodulus/torontobot/README.md

 ## Ingest

 First thing to do is initialize the database.
-We're building our proof-of-concept with a single
-file: the 2023 City of Toronto approved operating budget.

-We chose this file because it's one big flat table that's amenable to a lot of difference queries.
+We're building our proof-of-concept with a single data source: the City of Toronto approved operating budget.
+This file has good quality from 2014 and because it's one big flat table covering the whole city budget, it's useful for a lot of different queries.

+We need to create a local database file containing the target data so we can query it locally.
+At present, a fully loaded database file is about 15MB.

 First, you'll need to intialize a fresh, empty database.
 Do it like this (in the `db` dir):
 ```
  $~/code/torontobot/db> go run migrate.go
 ```

-That will create `toronto.db`, a sqlite3 database we'll use to store our data.
+That will create `toronto.db`, the `sqlite3` database we'll use to store our data.

 Then, run the following ingest command:
 ```